-Ascertain which of the witnesses are required by the Crown and defence 14.
+The court must ascertain which of the witnesses are required by the Crown and defence 14.
 These should have been intimated in the written record, but it is worth asking the defence if they require any witnesses from the Crown list and having the response minuted.